yuanfang313/CIM640_Creative-Coding/Homework/-Midterm/readme.md

 ## The Dynamic Demonstration of Dougong

 ### Motivation:
-I made it to as a part of tutorial to facilitate learning, to help people see through the structure of Dougong.
+I made it as a part of tutorial to facilitate learning, to help people see through the structure of Dougong.

 ### Inputs:
 mousePressed, keyPressed;